 Alice and Lily's eyes both went wide, before they hugged Dobby in thanks, before quickly climbing to their feet and excusing themselves as they rushed back to the Hospital Wing.

 They hadn't been expecting an answer nearly that helpful and were anxious to share the information with the rest of the group.

 However, what they didn't expect was to see James, Sirius, Frank, and Amelia all preparing to exit the ward.

 "Dumbledore's just sent Fawkes with an immediate summons for a Board of Governors meeting," explained Frank, seeing the look of confusion on his wife's face.

-"We think it's because their either considering closing the school, or Malfoy and his cronies want to use this as an excuse to have Dumbledore canned," explained Sirius.
+"We think it's because they're either considering closing the school or Malfoy and his cronies want to use this as an excuse to have Dumbledore canned," explained Sirius.